sebastianp95/LeetCode/queryCities/README.md

-## Query American Cities with Population Greater Than 100,000
+## Query All Columns for Every Row in the CITY Table

-Query all columns for all American cities in the `CITY` table with populations larger than `100,000`.
-The `CountryCode` for America is `USA`.
+Query all columns (attributes) for every row in the `CITY` table.

 The `CITY` table is described as follows: